nicbou/nicolasbouliane.com/frontend/content/blog/travel-tips.md

 [Long-distance travel is a matter of maintenance](/blog/motorcycle-maintenance).
 If you neglect it for too long, you expose yourself to a cascading failure.
 A small problem turns into big one because you have no cash, your phone died, you're out of water and your tent is still wet.

 ## Mental health

+Travel fatigue can make you an idle, apathetic mess.
+It comes to me as an acute case of decision fatigue.
+I long for the comfort of familiarity and routine.
+I usually take this as my cue to wrap up the trip and head home, but sometimes a really good curry grounds me just the same.

 Remember that a trip is a vacation.
 Allow yourself to sleep in and to linger in cafés with a good book.
 Indulge in idleness; no one is judging you.